South Africa

 The accommodation at the camp consists of camping sites, budget safari tents, and bungalows, catering to a variety of guest requirements and needs.
 It will particularly suit those guests who are looking for a self-catering bushveld experience.
 All accommodation, ablution and kitchen facilities are cleaned and serviced by cleaning staff on a daily basis.

-accommodation at the camp includes the following;
+Accommodation at the camp includes the following;

 CAMPING SITES